Pricing Theory

 With regards to the management of risks, the decision paradigm is to compare the probability (%) of unwanted events with the risk appetite of the driver, as follows:

-Risk mitigation is needed if the probability of a dangerous event exceeds the driver’s risk appetite Decision Paradigm 2
+Risk mitigation is needed if the probability of a dangerous event exceeds the driver’s risk appetite Example of Risk-Based Decision Paradigm

 The take-home message is that the management of costs and risks in common situations — such as when driving a car — typically requires two distinctly different decision-making approaches and distinctly different sets of tools.